edwardcwang/chisel-multiclock-demo/README.md

 Run these demos with `sbt test`.
 You can browse the generated waveforms in VCD format in `test_run_dir/`.

-(As a side effect this repo also has small example of subprojects in sbt in [build.sbt](build.sbt).)
+(As a side effect, this repo also has a small example of subprojects in sbt in [build.sbt](build.sbt).)